Got a quick “fix” for you. But, don’t try to finger this “hit” unless you’re alone, or with someone you trust.

 It’s what I call a “tactile chant.”
 Oh, I know what you’re going to say.
 Here’s more New Age stuff.
 Another scam for the public.
 Spiritual babble for a get-rich scheme.
 But, you’d be wrong.
 Dead wrong.
 About something that could enhance your Life!

 This chant, guaranteed to calm you down if nothing else, was created thousands of years ago.
-Some say it enables you to “contact” the Almighty, if the intent is sincere.
+Some say it enables you to “contact” the Almighty if the intent is sincere.
 Those involved with “Kundalini Yoga,” say the “Sat Nam” chant can lower stress and break bad habits, while inspiring new thoughts and aids to the sick.
 (I pronounce it: “sa ta,’ na ma‘” for “Sat Nam.”)

 The chant is “sa ta na ma,” which helps a person tap into a “spiritual source,” practitioners say, where one feels “true” emotions and desires.
-“Sat Nam,” means “to honor truth.”
+“Sat Nam,” means “to honor the truth.”

 Marianne, a psychologist friend who meets bi-weekly with our meditation group at the Resiliency Center in Ambler, PA, introduced the chant and showed how to use our fingers.
 A person in the group newly diagnosed with Parkinson’s Disease, saw it as “God-sent,” hoping to start immediately.

-The chant works best with eyes closed, but it helps me while driving.
+The chant works best with my eyes closed, but it helps me while driving.
 [I also practice Mindfulness meditation with eyes wide open in the car, and “tap” EFT meridian points while in heavy traffic (Emotional Freedom Technique).]

-Assume a comfortable position, rest both of your hands on a stable base (tops of your knees, thighs, bed or chair if you are lying down or reclining.
+Assume a comfortable position, and rest both of your hands on a stable base (tops of your knees, thighs, bed, or chair if you are lying down or reclining.
 Palms up — you’ll begin with the index finger and the thumb.
 Say the syllable “sa” as you touch your index finger to your thumb.
 You will be making the sign of an “O.” “Sa” means “Birth,” according to Marianne.
 Try it with a long, drawn-out, sound of “a” as in “all.”

 Next, say the syllable “ta, while touching the middle finger and thumb.
 “Ta” means “Life,” Marianne said.
 This is then followed by “Na,” which means “Death,” and then Marianne’s favorite, “Ma,” meaning “Rebirth.”
 Touch your ring finger to your thumb while saying “Na,” and your pinky to the thumb in chanting “Ma.”